api-api/vvv-api-api-setup/README.md

 ## Instructions

-Add something like this to your `vvv-custom.yml` (if you don't have this file, duplicate and rename `vvv-config.yml` accordingly):
+Add something like this to the `sites` section of your `vvv-custom.yml` (if you don't have this file, duplicate and rename `vvv-config.yml` accordingly):

 ```
 api-api-develop: